plp13/qman/README.md

   integrating with programs such as [darkman](https://darkman.whynothugo.nl/).
 - Support for manual pages compressed using `xz`
 - Improved clipboard support when using the `ghostty` terminal
+- Option `-A`/`--action` lets the user specify a program action to be performed upon startup
 - Miscellaneous bug fixes and documentation enhancements

 > **:warning: Caution**